usebruno/bruno-website/posts/bootstrapping.md

   * Continue to build and ship cool stuff, provide value and have fun along the way

 ### Rebellion
-Bruno, at its core is a [rebellion](/manifesto) against the the status quo of the API client ecosystem.
+Bruno, at its core is a [rebellion](/manifesto) against the status quo of the API client ecosystem.

 Its quite common these days to raise money and go big when your opensource project gains traction and a certain number of github stars.
 Many api clients have done that.